hdu-hh/Covid19_CQSI_Plan/FAQ.md

 ## There is no full self-immunization because it wears off after a while!

-- it would buy time until a vaccine becomes available
+- it buys time until a vaccine becomes available
-- the herd immunization would be achieved faster
+- herd immunization is achieved faster

 ## "Proven-immunized" persons could be mis-classified!